quixio/quix-streams/docs/advanced/stateful-processing.md

 ## State Guarantees

-Because Quix Streams currently handles messages with "At Least Once" guarantees, it is possible for the state to become slightly out of sync with a topic in between shutdowns and rebalances.
+Because Quix Streams currently handles messages with "At Least Once" delivery guarantees, it is possible for the state to become slightly out of sync with a topic in between shutdowns and rebalances.